 Additional educational resellers of software include:

-Any of the Apple desktop computers will meet the needs of the Graphic Design program.
+for a total of 16GB will meet the needs of the Graphic Design program.

 Apple computer offers student discounts and payment plans on computers at the online Apple Student Store